Tylxr/todo-mock-assessment/README.md

 #### Non-Functional requirements:

 -   Use TypeScript, Node and in-memory storage.
--   Expose a REST APi interface.
+-   Expose a REST API interface.
 -   Write unit tests to test critical parts of the application.
--   Prepare a Dockerfile to allow running the application.
+-   Prepare a Dockerfile to run the application.
--   Create a README.md file and include a screenshot of test coverage.
+-   Create a README.md file to state instructions and include a screenshot of test coverage.

 ### Building

 To build the docker image, execute the following command from the inside the project's directory:

 `docker build -t todo-app .`

 ### Running

 To run the image as a container with a name of 'todo', run the following command:

 `docker run -p 3000:3000 --name todo todo-app`

 ### Test results